Note: Changes in the following standards and policies may go into effect periodically.

-Registration instructions and calendars are available online at www.hamline.edu/registration.
-Course offerings are available at www.hamline.edu/classschedules.
-Contact Student Administrative Services at email@example.com or 651-523-3000 if you have questions related to registration.
+The academic calendar is available at https://www.hamline.edu/about/offices-services/registration-records/academic-calendars; registration instructions are available at www.hamline.edu/registration; course offerings are available in Workday and on the website at www.hamline.edu/registration.
+Contact Student Administrative Services at firstname.lastname@example.org or 651-523-3000 if you have questions related to registration.

-- Degree and Licensure Program Registration: Students register for master’s and doctoral level classes online via Piperline (www.hamline.edu/piperline).
-Online registration closes the day before each term begins (see the academic calendar, www.hamline.edu/academiccalendar).
-Once the term begins, registration changes may be initiated by email to firstname.lastname@example.org.
+- Graduate Student Registration: Students register for graduate courses online in Workday.
+Online registration closes the day before courses begin (see the academic calendar, https://www.hamline.edu/about/offices-services/registration-records/academic-calendars).
+Once the term begins, new course registration requests may be initiated by email to email@example.com.
 Note: registration for MBA modules (non-elective courses) is handled by the program advisor.

-- Non-Degree/Non-License Students: Non-degree, visiting students (such as Sampler students) register by mail, email, fax, or in person in the Student Administrative Services office.
+- Non-Degree/Non-License Students: Non-degree, visiting students register by mail, email, fax, or in person in the Student Administrative Services office.
 Early registration is recommended as classes may fill.
 However, students may register for classes up until the first day of class as long as the course is still open.